Nandan-Upadhyaya/Website_for_Text_to_Image_Watermark_framework_Module-3/README.md

   - Purpose: Score semantic match between an image and prompt + keyword/feature analysis
 - Module 3: Watermark UI (reference implementation)
   - Github: https://github.com/The-GANners/Watermark-UI
-  - Purpose: Add batch watermarks with placement/opacity/scale controls
+  - Purpose: Add visible or invisible (text or image) watermarks to images for protection and copyright verification.

 ## How Each Module Works

 ### Module 1 — DF-GAN Text-to-Image (Standalone)
 - What it is:
   - A text-to-image GAN that synthesizes images from natural language prompts.
-Training/evaluation entry points are under code/src (train.py, sample.py, test_FID.py) with YAML configs in code/cfg.

 - Inputs:
   - Prompt(s): tokenized via DAMSM vocabulary.